EmumbaOrg/docs-retail-solution-accelerator/docs/05-Agent Architecture and Integration/06-workflow-service-integration.md

-# 5.6: Workflow Service Integration Overview
+# 5.6: Workflow Service Integration

 This section provides an overview of how the Reviews Agent is initialized and included in the workflow service (`backend/src/services/agent_workflow.py`).
 The agent is imported and passed to the `MultiAgentFlow` during initialization, ensuring it is part of the overall multi-agent orchestration.